BZemba87/true-crime-story-time/README.md

 # True Crime Story Time #

-This is a blogging website for true crime lovers to unite, read and discuss all things true crime.
+This is a blogging website for true crime lovers to unite and read about some of the most famous spine-tingling true crime cases.
 It allows users to read blog posts as a member or non member.
-Non members have the ability to sign up if they wish to interact with a blog post by commenting or liking.
+Non members have the ability to sign up if they wish to like posts.

-Admin has the ability to create, read, update and delete posts and comments.
+Admin has the ability to create, read, update and delete posts.

 # User Experience #